 For example, if you have been on short-time work and your employer then makes you redundant your payment in lieu of notice is based on the hours of work in your contract of employment, not on the short-time hours of work.

 If you are being made redundant, you are entitled to reasonable paid time off in order to look for a new job.
-This right is set down in law in Ireland in Section 7 of the Redundancy Payments Act, 1979.
+This right is set down in law in Section 7 of the Redundancy Payments Act, 1979.
 (You should note that while the Redundancy Acts have been amended a number of times the provisions as set down in 1979 for time off, still remain in force today.)